 Minor in Social Entrepreneurship

 The minor in social entrepreneurship focuses on developing creative, sustainable solutions to societal and environmental problems – issues that are relevant to your major field of study.
 You’ll gain the knowledge, skills, connections and resources needed to identify and understand problems, generate and validate sustainable solutions and launch social ventures, including community service projects, nonprofit initiatives and mission-driven businesses.
+And, you can take advantage of the programs and networking opportunities offered by Horn Entrepreneurship.

 All courses 3 credits unless stated otherwise.